CraftyFella/axonIq-framework-micronaut/README.md

 * ~~Transactions~~
 * ~~Micronaut Aggregate Factory~~
 * ~~Micronaut Saga Factory~~
-* Fix connection leak, after 20 requires the pool is exhausted, check the
+* ~~Fix connection leak, after 20 requires the pool is exhausted, check the~~
-* Auto Scanning Aggregate Factory
-* Transaction Manager playing nicely with Micronaut data
 * Multi node projections (leadership)
 * Scale out projections (Sharding projections)
+* Have IO in the streaming projections
+* Replay projections (streaming)
 * Load Test
-* Have IO in the streaming projections
-* Create a shopping basket example
+* Transaction Manager playing nicely with Micronaut data (Nice to have, can work around this TBH)

 ### Transactions TODO

-	See if I can wire in a transaction manager for POSTGres or Mongo and see if MN has support for jakarta.persistenc whic is what JpaEventStorageEngine uses..
+	See if I can wire in a transaction manager for POSTGres or Mongo and see if MN has support for jakarta.persistence which is what JpaEventStorageEngine uses..

 	Ideally though we're going to connect to mongo or postgres.